WATCH OUR NEW MINI-DOCUMENTARY,

 785 million people in the world lack access to clean drinking water.
 The Sonder Project partners with communities to drill wells (sometimes as deep as 300 feet) to tap into naturally filtered aquifers.
 All wells are fitted with manual pumps and maintained by a locally established water committee with support from local Sonder Project staff members.
 Each Sonder Project well supports at least 500 local community members—and often many more.

 263 million children and youth did not attend school in 2016—and that was before the Coronavirus pandemic.
 There are a number of reasons why students do not attend school around the world.
-The Sonder Project currently focuses on ensuring a healthy and safe learning environment in a permanent structure by building schools and sponsoring students who attend some of those same schools through our Education is Power program, to reach their full potential.
+The Sonder Project currently focuses on ensuring a healthy and safe learning environment in a permanent structure by building schools, and sponsoring students who attend some of those same schools through our Education is Power program, to reach their full potential.
 The school blocks we build, and the sponsorship we provide, send a clear message to the local community: “Education is key.”

 815 million people are undernourished around the world.
 In the rural communities with whom we partner, the local population is primarily subsistence farmers.
 Climate change and unreliable growing seasons have forced families to often make-do on one meal a day.
 This means that farming typically provides little in terms of economic opportunity.
 In 2018, we piloted a solar-powered irrigated community farm to allow farmers to harvest year-round, thereby increasing the annual incomes of everyone in the local area.
 We remain actively involved in this ongoing initiative.

 Since 2015, The Sonder Project has drilled wells, built schools, sponsored students and increased food security around the world!